angular/angular/aio/content/special-elements/core/ng-container.md

 This would work as intended without introducing any new unnecessary elements in the DOM.

+For more information see [one structural directive per element](guide/structural-directives#one-per-element).

 ### Use alongside ngTemplateOutlet

 The `NgTemplateOutlet` directive can be applied to any element but most of the time it's applied to `<ng-container>` ones.
 By combining the two, we get a very clear and easy to follow HTML and DOM structure in which no extra elements are necessary and template views are instantiated where requested.